nyg/yield-borg/README.md

 # Yield Borg

-Yield Borg shows a simple chart of the different APYs available on the SwissBorg platform.
-Yield Borg is currently deployed on Vercel: [yield-borg.vercel.app](https://yield-borg.vercel.app).
+Yield Borg shows a simple chart of the different Smart Yields available on the SwissBorg platform.
+It is currently deployed on Vercel: [yield-borg.vercel.app](https://yield-borg.vercel.app).

 ## Tech Stack